 The decision to seek hospice palliative care is not an easy one.
 However, there are professional staff at Hospice Georgian Triangle who will help you and your family understand your options and help you with this difficult decision.

 It is important to remember that the hospice services are free.
 Also, you do not require a family doctor for a referral.
-While most patients are residents of Collingwood, Clearview, Blue Mountains, or Wasaga Beach, patients can come from anywhere in Ontario.
+While most patients are residents of Collingwood, Clearview Township, The Town of Blue Mountains, or Wasaga Beach, patients can come from anywhere in Ontario.

 Hospice Georgian Triangle works closely with the Collingwood General and Marine Hospital, Ontario Home and Community Care, and other local healthcare providers to ensure all persons with life-limiting illnesses receive a proper assessment and are provided the support they require.